04 Jun Biden Ends Trump Executive Order on Criminal Justice Reform

 But EO 13980 wasn’t part of the criminal justice reform that President Trump delivered.
 It was a last-minute executive order filled with “should” guidance.
 And overstating the value of “should” guidance from the Executive Branch takes public attention away from key legislation proposals — like the bipartisan First Step Act that President Trump signed into law — that can really make a difference.

-Even if you believe EO 13980 had a chance to make a difference, President Biden gave it more of a chance that President Trump did. (do you mean “than” instead of that or “did” instead of didn’t?-AJ)
+Even if you believe EO 13980 had a chance to make a difference, President Biden gave it more of a chance than President Trump did.

 What makes the criticism even more harmful is that it ignores crucial context.
 President Trump signed EO 13980 on Jan.
 18, 2021, just two days before he left office.
 This means that he waited almost four years — three years and 363 days — to sign what The Heritage Foundation claims was “long-overdue criminal justice reform” that President Biden “ended.”